 Let’s go through each number on the diagram…

-- On the WAN side it acts as a CLIENT to the ISP’s HOST server and is assigned an IP number by that server using the DHCP protocol (the actual IP number will be different according to what ISP you are using but as an example we will use: 127.150.112.92).
+- On the WAN side it acts as a CLIENT to the ISP’s HOST server and assigned an IP number by that server using the DHCP protocol (the real IP number will vary according to what ISP you are using but as an example we will use: 127.150.112.92).

 As you can see, an internal IP address is simply an IP number on the LAN, and an external IP address is the IP number on the WAN.
 If a website “logs” your IP address (for instance in a forum), it will always be the WAN IP number, not the LAN.

-The number system used on your LAN may be different from the above example, but the concept is the same.
-There are currently three (3) numbering systems reserved for private networks, they are:
+The number system used on your LAN may differ from the above example, but the concept is the same.
+There are three (3) numbering systems reserved for private networks, they are: